 Extra Measures Taken for Safety and Privacy Purposes

 In regard to online privacy and security reasons, The Ashley Madison Agency or Ashley Madison as you can call it has learned its lesson from experiences in the past.
 This is why it has made sure that the security of the users is their priority and no leak or breach of the data occurs again.
 Three types of monitoring are seen by Ashley Madison and these are human monitoring, machine learning and then automated learning/monitoring.
 This is implemented to keep out all of the profiles that do not fit into the criteria that the company wants.
 Some of these unwanted profiles include the profiles of spammers, scammers and those of sex workers.
+Many top cam sites like Chaturbate and others have followed AM's lead.
 Accounts that are seen violating the guidelines or terms and conditions of the social networking website are soon suspended and banned from further interaction on the website.

 Ashley Madison’s users are carrying on onto the site without any risks involved in the matter.
 The users do not have to worry about the privacy breach anymore; however, most of them believe in keeping their private information such as their sex lives under their hat.
 They do not tend to disclose such matters online as well as in front of their spouses, or even their judgmental friends.